chubbard/gratum/README.md

 ### Let's go Already!

-In all of the examples our Pipeline chains have ended with a method `go`.
+In all the examples our Pipeline chains have ended with a method `go`.
 The `go` method is important as it starts the processing of the `Source`.
 The `go` method executes the processing of the chain, but it also returns an instance of `LoadStaistic` which gives us statistics about the processing of the `Source`.
 For example, it contains total number of rows that loaded, rows that were rejected, total